Purchase orders

 Selecting products

-The product selection process is done based on product properties.
-This way you can add multiple properties to search with, and customize your search as you need.
-You can then make your selection, then hit save.
+The product selection process is done based on (partial) names or product properties.
+This way you can add multiple properties to search with and customize your search as you go, allowing you to select a multitude of products at once.

 Open orders